jethrokuan/blog/content/posts/zettelkasten_with_org.md

 I've had a habit of note-taking since my secondary school days, which is more than a decade ago.
-I'd condensed and rephrase whatever the teachers taught into shorter material.
+I'd condensed and rephrase whatever the teachers btaught into shorter material.

 > If you can't explain something to a first year student, then you
 > haven't really understood. -- Richard P. Feynman